 Related story: The 2017 Retail Technology Report

-Eric V. Holtzclaw is Chief Strategist of PossibleNOW.
+Eric V. Holtzclaw is Chief Strategist of PossibleNOW, a provider of consumer regulatory compliance and consent solutions.
 He’s a researcher, writer, serial entrepreneur and challenger-of-conventional wisdom.
 Check out his book with Wiley Publishing on consumer behavior – Laddering: Unlocking the Potential of Consumer Behavior.
 Eric helps strategically guide companies with the implementation of enterprise-wide consent and preference management solutions.